 • Reliability – Hardened resin exhibits superior chemical and physical, elevated temperature resistance and pressure sealability.

-• A simplified process permitting processing of treated parts: immediate painting or machining of impregnated parts is possible because HPS 41814 resin leaves no residue.
+• A simplified process permitting the processing of treated parts: immediate painting or machining of impregnated parts is possible because HPS 41814 resin leaves no residue.

 • Pneumatic tool castings